 “Shh, it’s okay, you’re okay.
 Stop crying, you don’t need to do that.
 There you go, Hermione,” I tried to say soothingly.
 Hermione, eh?
-You’ve outdone yourself Draco Ithought to myself when I said her first name instead of her last.
+You’ve outdone yourself Draco, I thought when I said her first name instead of her last.
 Her name.
 I couldn’t get it out of my head.
 Damn, something was really screwing with my mind.
 Hermione’s sobs lessened after a minute until they stopped completely.

 “M…m…Malfoy?
 W…what are you doing here?
 Why are y…you here?”
 Hermione stammered, yet she didn’t move out from under my arm.
 I relaxed slightly before replying.

-In truth, she actually kind of liked it; always had, the Slytherin prince with his chiseled jaw and stormy grey eyes and defined muscles and that trademark smirk he threw her way so often, even in taunting.
+In truth, she actually kind of liked it; always had, the so-called Slytherin prince and sex god with his chiseled jaw and stormy grey eyes and defined muscles and that trademark smirk he threw her way so often, even in taunting.

 He took a moment to reply, then said, “Because I care, Granger.
 Because I care.”
 She took a shaky breath and turned her head towards his, only to find he was already looking at her.
 She felt an electric current race across her skin when their eyes locked.
 Guided by her instincts, she leaned her head in just a little bit.
 Malfoy, feeling the exact same thing, leaned in the rest of the way to breach the distance between them completely and did the one thing he never thought he would.